GoncharukOrg/react-input/packages/number-format/README.md

 The `useNumberFormat` hook takes the same properties as the `InputNumberFormat` component, except for the `component` properties.
 Both approaches are equivalent, but the use of the `InputNumberFormat` component provides additional capabilities, which will be discussed in the section «[Integration with custom components](https://github.com/GoncharukBro/react-input/tree/main/packages/number-format#integration-with-custom-components)».

-> The `InputNumberFormat` component does not change the value passed in the `value` or `defaultValue` property of the `input` element, so specify as the initialized value one that can match the masked value at any stage of input.
+> The `InputNumberFormat` component does not change the value passed in the `value` or `defaultValue` property of the `input` element, so set the initialized value to something that can match the formatted value at any stage of input.
 If you make a mistake, you will see a warning about it in the console.

+> To ensure consistent and correct operation, the `type` property of the `input` element (`InputNumberFormat`) must be set to "`text`" (the default).
+If you use other values, the formatting will not be applied and you will see a warning in the console.

 ## Examples of using